-Back in 2016 Google said they were beginning experiments on mobile-first indexing, and 18 months later they are now beginning to action these changes.
+Back in 2016 Google said they were beginning experiments on mobile-first indexing, and two years later they are now beginning to action these changes.
 Now, when the Googlebot crawls the internet it will index the mobile version of certain sites instead of the desktop version.
 As the majority of internet traffic now comes from mobile devices, this change makes sense for the company, the consumer, and for Google itself.

 Traditionally, and fundamentally, when a mobile search is made Google checks its index to find relevant content from around the web to present to the results page.
 Google used to first check the desktop version of a webpage to see if it’s a relevant result for the user’s query.
 Often though, this method leads to problems where a mobile version of a webpage differs to its desktop version.
 The mobile webpage might have shorter, less helpful content compared to its desktop equivalent, so the user making a mobile search isn’t presented with the information they were looking for.
 Mobile-first indexing fixes this problem.